Skip to Main Content

 Planning Your Visit

 The MENA 50 Best ranking means this restaurant will attract bookings from visitors specifically targeting the list, particularly those travelling Cairo or the broader region with a dining itinerary built around award recognition.
 Given the 2024 listing and a strong Google review count, it is reasonable to assume tables at peak times are held at least several weeks in advance.
-Contact details are not publicly confirmed in our current data, so planning through a hotel concierge or regional reservation platform is the more reliable route.
-Dress code, hours, and specific menu format are also unconfirmed in current records; expect a polished dining environment calibrated to an audience that has come specifically for the food.
+Reservations are essential, and a hotel concierge or regional reservation platform is a practical way to secure a table.
+The dress code is smart casual.

 For visitors building a wider Cairo itinerary around the city's top-end restaurants, our full Cairo restaurants guide maps the full competitive set.
 Those planning accommodation, evening programming, and beyond-the-table experiences will find our Cairo hotels guide, Cairo bars guide, Cairo wineries guide, and Cairo experiences guide useful for building a complete picture of what the city offers at this level.